 AES: Expanding Environmental Education and Restoring Wetlands

 Introduced in 2022, the Coastal Enhancement Program by AES is a long-term initiative focused on environmental and social benefits.
-Through the program, AES collaborates with various partners to pursue goals around the restoration of nearby wetland ecosystems and enhanced environmental education accessibility for underserved communities.
+Through the program, AES collaborates with various partners to pursue goals around restoring nearby wetland ecosystems and enhancing accessibility of environmental education for underserved communities.

 At a Glance